Did you remember to breathe today?

 Criteria air pollutants are common and widespread, but there’s only six of them: carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO₂), ozone (O₃), particulate matter (PM10 and PM2.5), and sulfur dioxide (SO₂).
 The Environmental Protection Agency (EPA) sets National Ambient Air Quality Standards (NAAQS) for each pollutant based on evolving public health and environment data.
 These standards are then placed in the hands of each state to enforce.

-Hazardous air pollutants are the real scary ones.
-They’re the air pollutants that are known or suspected to cause serious health effects like cancer or birth defects.
+Hazardous air pollutants are known or suspected to cause serious health effects like cancer or birth defects.
 Basically, “there is no threshold of exposure that’s considered safe,” says Holloway.
 The official list has over 180 pollutants, including benzene, asbestos, mercury, and formaldehyde.
-These pollutants are less common, more toxic, and required to be limited at the source using the best technology available.
+These pollutants are less common and required to be limited at the source using the best technology available.

 So, why does it seem like we’re experiencing more and more poor air quality alerts each year?
 Is the Clean Air Act not working?